Kelp-framework/Kelp/README.md

 ## build\_response

 This method creates the response object, e.g. what an HTTP request will return.
-By default the object created is [Kelp::Response](https://metacpan.org/pod/Kelp::Response).
-Much like ["build\_request"](#build_request), the response can also be overridden to use a custom response object.
+By default the object created is [Kelp::Response](https://metacpan.org/pod/Kelp::Response) though this can be overwritten via the respone\_obj attribute.
+Much like ["build\_request"](#build_request), the response can also be overridden to use a custom response object if you need something completely custom.

 ## run